thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

 ## Reactive application with SpringBoot, Apache Camel using Kafka Broker

 - This blog demonstrates how to integrate Apache Camel with Apache Kafka and SpringBoot to build a simple Reactive web application.
-- The endpoint is alos exposed in this case, which streams the data.
+- The endpoint exposed in this case will streams the data received from the Kafka broker.

+## Brief introduction about the application

-- Apache camel route defintion details are as follows
+- Apache camel route definition details are as follows
   - Route set 1:
       - from: timer component used to poll every 2 seconds in this case
       - processor (this will generate Random number between 0-500 and set in camel exchange)
-      - to: direct endpoint (direct is specific toApache Camel)
+      - to: direct endpoint (direct is specific to Apache Camel)

   - Route set 2:
       - from: direct endpoint
-      - to: kafka broker using the kafka component
+      - to: kafka broker using the Camel kafka component

   - Route set 3:
     - This will be
-      - from: kafka broker consume the message
+      - from: kafka broker consumes the message
       - to: send to direct endpoint

   - Route set 4:
       - from: direct endpoint
       - to: reactive-stream endpoint, named numbers

-- To integrate the Apache Camel `reative-stream` with the SpringBoot Flux, the publisher is retrieved from camel-context and subscribed using Flux.
+- To integrate the Apache Camel `reactive-stream` with the SpringBoot Flux, the publisher is retrieved from camel-context and subscribed using Flux.

 - With Camel [reactive-streams component](https://camel.apache.org/components/3.18.x/reactive-streams-component.html) it is easy to use Project Reactor or RxJava or other reactive framework.
 In this case Spring Flux is used to subscribe to the publisher.

-- Code flow representation:
+### Code flow representation:

 ![image](https://user-images.githubusercontent.com/6425536/201460847-9d270f86-c934-45a4-9955-dc65640874bd.png)

-## Pre-requsites:
+## Pre-requisites:

   - Kafka setup installed and running, accessible at http://localhost:9092
   - Basic understanding of Apache Camel